Find an Orthodontist near you

 Do self-ligating braces need to be tightened?

 Traditional braces require adjustments every four to ten weeks in order for them to continue applying the correct pressure to your teeth.
-In these appointments, your orthodontist will also replace the elastic or wire ligatures affixing your brackets to your archwires and the wires themselves may need to be replaced, adjusted, or tightened.
-Changing the o-rings or elastic chain also allows patients to choose “new colours” for the braces, which many patients enjoy!
+In these appointments, your orthodontist may also replace the elastic or wire ligatures affixing your brackets to your archwires and the wires themselves may need to be replaced, adjusted, or tightened.

 Self-ligating braces still need to be monitored to ensure that the clip or door in the bracket is intact and still functioning well.
 Patients with self-ligating brackets still require the placement of small archwire bends to straighten the teeth and/or placement of elastic ligatures to close residual space or keep unwanted spaces from opening during their orthodontic treatment.
 All of these procedures are still technically “tightening” the braces.